 Texas Children's Hospital, an anonymous foundation and Hamlin Fistula Australia.

 An obstetric fistula is a devastating childbirth injury that results from prolonged, obstructed labour, causing an abnormal opening between the vagina and the bladder and/or rectum.
 If not surgically repaired, the affected woman is incontinent for the rest of her life, often leading to suffering and isolation.

 The condition affects two million women in 60 low-resource countries of Sub-Saharan Africa and certain parts of Asia, with up to 100,000 additional women developing a fistula every year in some of the world’s poorest and most disadvantaged communities.
 Obstetric fistula is a neglected public health and human rights issue.

 A skilled fistula surgeon can repair most cases of obstetric fistula.
 But because of a global shortage of these specialists, it is estimated that only one woman in 50 has access to fistula treatment.
 When taking into account the human suffering brought about by the condition, this is unacceptable.

 What is the Fistula Surgery Training Initiative doing to reduce the global treatment gap?

 Training fistula surgeons and multidisciplinary teams

-As of April 2021, 66 surgeons from 22 affected countries are enrolled on the programme, and have collectively provided more than 13,000 fistula repair operations.
-FIGO is committed to expanding this initiative, to train more surgeons so that significantly more women are treated in the future.
+As of 2023, 82 surgeons from 27 affected countries are enrolled on the programme, and have collectively provided more than 18,000 fistula repair operations.
+FIGO is committed to expanding this pioneering initiative, to train more surgeons and teams so that significantly more women are treated in the future.